 Why do I feel anxious every Sunday night?

-Sunday night anxiety—also known as the Sunday Scaries—is that creeping sense of dread as the weekend ends and a new workweek looms.
+Sunday night anxiety, also known as the Sunday Scaries, is that creeping sense of dread as the weekend ends and a new workweek looms.
 You might feel restless, irritable, or overwhelmed thinking about everything waiting for you on Monday morning.
 If this sounds familiar, you're not alone.
 Studies show that 76% of people experience heightened anxiety on Sundays (Harvard Business Review).
 But the good news?
-You can break the cycle and start your week feeling calm, focused, and in control.
+You can break the cycle and start your week feeling calm, focused, and in control, whether you are in London or anywhere else in the world online.

-If you're ready to stop dreading Sundays and start the week with confidence, book a Strategy Call here to get personalised strategies that work.
+If you're ready to stop dreading Sundays and start the week with confidence, book a Strategy Call here to get personalised strategies that work in London and worldwide.

 Emma's Story - From Sunday Night Dread to Calm Confidence

-Emma, a marketing executive, used to experience severe Sunday night anxiety.
-By 6 PM, she would already feel her chest tighten, thinking about unanswered emails, upcoming deadlines, and the pressure of the workweek ahead.
+Emma, a marketing executive in London, used to experience severe Sunday night anxiety.
+By 6 PM, she would already feel her chest tighten, thinking about unanswered emails, upcoming deadlines, and the pressure of the workweek ahead in London office.
 She would spend hours scrolling on her phone, unable to sleep, only to wake up on Monday feeling exhausted and overwhelmed.

 After realising that this cycle was affecting her health and happiness, she decided to make a change.
 She implemented a Sunday wind-down routine, started planning her Monday on Friday, and gradually shifted her mindset about Mondays.
 Within a few weeks, she no longer dreaded Sundays.
-Instead, she looked forward to them as a time to recharge and set the tone for a productive week ahead.
+Instead, she looked forward to them as a time to recharge and set the tone for a productive week ahead in London.

 "You don't have to start every week feeling drained.
 By shifting your approach, Sundays can become a time of peace, not panic."